For teachers

 In its 2007 report on 'Investigating the Oceans', the House of Commons Science and Technology Select Committee noted that 'marine science has clear attractions to young people and could be drawn into many topics to increase interest in science, such as biodiversity in the deep ocean', and suggested that 'a focus on extreme environments (space and oceans) would entice young people into science'.

-And here's our pick of educational links about undersea volcanoes and deep-sea life:
+We agree wholeheartedly, and here is our pick of educational links about undersea volcanoes and deep-sea life:

 Explore the Deep Sea - Volcanoes and Vents